Alternative Land Use Services Program

 grant_eligibility_criteria|who_cannot_apply

-- Academic institution overhead fees.
+- Research and academic institution overhead fees.

 - Activities that do not provide a direct benefit to the agricultural sector.